 If you change your Residence, you must notify the Exchange of your new Residence within 60 days of the change.
 As a result your premium may change and you may be eligible for a Special Enrollment Period.
-See the section on Special Enrollment Periods for more information.
+See the Special Enrollment Periods provision in the Ongoing Eligibility section for more information.